superbignut/Lisp-In-Rust/README.md

 #### It is a fantastic project for someone looking to learn Rust and embark on their first Rust coding experience.

 #### In addtion, lisp is also worthy to learn. => (+ 1 2)

++ Code is elegent.
++ Logic is clear.